aws/iot-atlas/README.md

 ## IoT Atlas

-The content portion of the IoT Atlas
+This repository contains the content of the [IoT Atlas](http://iotatlas.net)

+The IoT Atlas attempts to support your project by explaining the why, what, and who of commonly used, modern IoT designs.

+It would be great to have you join us and [contribute](https://github.com/aws/iot-atlas/blob/master/CONTRIBUTING.md) your ideas for designs, considerations, and examples.

 ## License Summary